appcanary/blog/source/articles/2017-01-16-ports-can-yourself.html.markdown

 ![trinity using nmap](images/trinity_nmap.jpg)

-A portscanner is a program that checks to see what network ports are open on a computer. [nmap](https://nmap.org/) is an incredibly powerful tool that's almost synonymous with portscanning.
+A port scanner is a program that checks to see what network ports are open on a computer. [nmap](https://nmap.org/) is an incredibly powerful tool that's almost synonymous with port scanning.
 It's so ubiquotous, it's been featured in [movies](https://nmap.org/movies/) from the Matrix to Battle Royale.

 Here's what scanning appcanary.com with default settings from my work computer looks like: